Alexandre Bonvin bio photo

 Further, multi-body docking and the use of symmetry restraints is described in the following paper:

-Throughout the tutorial, coloured text will be used to refer to questions, instructions, and PyMol commands.
+Throughout the tutorial, coloured text will be used to refer to questions, instructions, and PyMOL commands.

 This is a question prompt: Answer it!
 (This will be part of the report you should submit) This is an instruction prompt: follow it!
-This is a PyMol prompt: write this in the PyMol command line prompt!
+This is a PyMOL prompt: write this in the PyMOL command line prompt!

 Setup/Requirements